 Of course, this can extend to a standing brand hashtag that you can use long-term.
 It can be the name of your brand or maybe a clever twist on your brand name.
 Either way, it just needs to make sense for your audience to potentially pick up on it and use it as well.
 (Just be sure to follow your own brand hashtag to keep an eye on what happens with it.)

 This sounds obvious, but it’s still worth mentioning.

-Instagram can potentially ban a hashtag when enough content using it has been reported by users.
+Instagram can potentially ban a hashtag when enough users have reported content that’s using it.

 You’ll discover this naturally during your research and testing.
-When you click on a banned hashtag, only the top posts will be shown.
+When you click on a banned hashtag, only the top posts will appear.
 Instagram will hide all recent posts, and you will see a banner at the top of the screen from Instagram explaining this.

 In addition, there are spammy hashtags (such as #followme, #like4like, #follow4follow and more) that will only attract bots and spam-like accounts that won’t bring the type of engagement you’re looking for.
 Plus, they can make your own post look like spam.

 Plus, while we keep recommending using relevant hashtags, it’s important to know that persistent use of using irrelevant hashtags on posts in hopes of driving impressions to your content when your content doesn’t have anything to do with that hashtag will get flagged by the Instagram algorithm since it violates the platform’s community guidelines.

 Once you’ve done your research and made decisions on the best set of hashtags to use, know that you can reuse them across multiple posts.

 Just know that different content can justify a few additional (potentially new) hashtags on any particular post.
 Don’t get stuck in a rut.